Ramos denies deliberate yellow card against Ajax | Malay Mail

-AMSTERDAM, Feb 14 — Real Madrid captain Sergio Ramos has rowed back on his suggestion he deliberately earned a yellow card against Ajax yesterday to ensure he would be banned for the second leg.
+AMSTERDAM, Feb 15 — Real Madrid captain Sergio Ramos has rowed back on his suggestion he deliberately earned a yellow card against Ajax on Wednesday to ensure he would be banned for the second leg.

 Madrid will carry a 2-1 advantage back to the Santiago Bernabeu but Ramos will miss the return, after being booked for a rash tackle on Kasper Dolberg, two minutes after Marco Asensio’s 87th-minute winner.

-Three yellow cards bring a one-match suspension but Ramos may have seen sitting out the second match against Ajax as preferable to a punishment in the quarter-finals.
+Three yellow cards brings a one-match suspension but Ramos may have seen sitting out the second match against Ajax as preferable to a punishment in the quarter-finals.

 Uefa could add another match to his ban.
 Madrid defender Dani Carvajal was suspended for two games last season after intentionally earning a booking in the group stages.